kesh-lang/kesh/bracketless.md

--- a function's argument does not have to be a tuple greet joe  --> 'Hey, Joe!' greet      --> 'Hey, kid!'
+-- a function's argument does not have to be a tuple greet joe  --> 'Hey, Joe!'

+-- a function applied to an object literal will look like this greet      --> 'Hey, kid!'
     name: 'Johnny'
     age: 10